Environmental Allergies in Dogs: How to Help Your Pet Cope

 4. Natural Bedding!

-Science tells us that synthetic materials harbours pathogenic bacteria and yeast far more than natural material like cotton and bamboo does.
+Science tells us that synthetic materials harbour pathogenic bacteria and yeast far more than natural materials like cotton and bamboo.
 And that makes sense – cotton and bamboo breathe!!
 Airflow really helps discourage the growth of those nasties (mold, yeast, dust mites).

 If you can’t replace your dog’s bed, that’s ok.
 Make sure to give it a wash on a regular basis (hot water only, or add a drop of organic lavender essential oil to your washing machine), and place a cotton or bamboo towel or sheet on top.